usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 use of the areas is not limited exclusively to owners, residents, and their guests.

-ILLUSTRATION 1: A private residential apartment complex includes a swimming pool for use by apartment tenants and their guests.The complex also sells pool &quot;memberships&quot; generally to the public.
+ILLUSTRATION 1: A private residential apartment complex includes a swimming pool for use by apartment tenants and their guests.
+The complex also sells pool &quot;memberships&quot; generally to the public.
 The pool qualifies as a place of public accommodation.